 We can reasonably expect that the estimates produced using HELM are more accurate than those produced using the previous method.
-Recognising that higher education leavers might disperse to any of the 336 local authorities (339 in April 2019 and 348 before April 2019) in England and Wales will mean the internal migration estimates should better reflect the real patterns of moves that occur.
+Recognising that higher education leavers might disperse to any of the 331 local authorities (336 in April 2020, 339 in April 2019 and 348 before April 2019) in England and Wales will mean the internal migration estimates should better reflect the real patterns of moves that occur.